The New York Times Announces the MyloTM Consortium

 Last month, we announced the creation of the Mylo™ consortium – an unprecedented partnership with four iconic global companies who have secured exclusive access to our innovative Mylo material.
 Marrying deep science with high design, the consortium is the largest joint development agreement in consumer biomaterials to date.

 These forward-thinking companies – adidas, Kering, lululemon, and Stella McCartney – collectively represent hundreds of millions of square feet of potential demand for Mylo.
 And while we’re incredibly proud to join arms with these world-class companies, the consortium is not just for bragging rights in the name of science.
 To us, this partnership opens up a world of opportunities in material innovation and creative solutions to reduce our environmental impact.
-Sign up to join the waitlist for products made with Mylo.
+Subscribe to be the first to learn when Mylo products are available for purchase.

 “We are thrilled to be working with partners who recognize that we are in a race to develop sustainable solutions to conventional technologies,” said Bolt Threads CEO Dan Widmaier.
 “They are joining forces and investing in a solution that can scale: Mylo.”